duartegroup/astra/README.md

 ```bash
 astra benchmark <data>
 ```
 where `data` is the path to the dataset to train and evaluate models on.
-This should be a pickled pd.DataFrame.
+This should be a `pd.DataFrame`, saved in CSV, pickle, or parquet format (which will be inferred from the file ending, and needs to be `.csv`, `.pkl`, `.pickle`, or `.parquet`).
 If the data is not prefeaturised and presplit, it should contain a column called 'SMILES'.
+See [here](astra/data/example_df.csv) for an example.

 Options:
 - `--name`: Name of the experiment.
 Results will be saved in a folder with this name in the 'results' directory.
 Will be used to load cached results if they exist.